Children around the world

 The Batak are a group of closely related Austronesian peoples, including the Karo, Pakpak, Simalungun, Toba, Angkola, and Mandailing, who live in a large area of northern Sumatra.
 My acquaintance with these people stems from a visit to Lake Toba in 1975.

-More pictures of the Batak may be seen on several other pages on this website, including Culture: Musicians, and in the gallery at People: Tribals of the Sunda Islands.
+Other pictures, depicting Batak people, are shown on several other pages on this website, including Culture: Musicians, and in the gallery at People: Tribals of the Sunda Islands.

 These Batak children have fun, bringing home water buffaloes after work in the paddy fields, Samosir Island, Lake Toba.
 (Photo copyright © by Kaj Halberg)